Open Accessibility Menu

 Environmental risk factors

-• exposure to pesticides or other chemicals is currently being examined as a possible risk factor
+• Exposure to pesticides or other chemicals is currently being examined as a possible risk factor

-for Early Breast Cancer Detection
+American Cancer Society (ACS) Guidelines for Early Breast Cancer Detection

 These guidelines are for women who have no symptoms of breast cancer.
 If you have symptoms or signs, see your physician.
 Keep in mind that the sooner a problem is detected, the greater your choices in treatment options.

 Medicare and most private insurance carriers cover all or part of the cost for mammography.
 In addition, Mee offers special programs and lower fees during National Breast Cancer Awareness Month in October.
 For low-income women, mammograms are covered through the National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
-There is also a new program to help pay for breast cancer treatment for women in need.
-To learn more about these programs, you can contact the Centers for Disease Control and Prevention at 888-842-6355.
+There is also a program to help pay for breast cancer treatment for women in need.
+To learn more about these programs, contact the Centers for Disease Control and Prevention at 888-842-6355.

 From www.komen.org with permission of Susan G. Komen for the Cure